Edgar-Perez2005/LED-with-switch/README.md

 # LED-with-switch (arduino)
-Using an LED pattern and turning it off with a switch.
+Using a basic LED pattern and turning it off with a switch.